AndrewKohn/MGH-menu/README.md

     - [ ] Tablet
     - [ ] Phone (large)
     - [ ] Phone (small)
-- [x] Fix issue where printing page keeps format, but does not show grid stylings.
+- [ ] Fix issue where printing page keeps format, but does not show grid stylings.
+    - [x] Chrome
+    - [ ] Firefox

 <p align="right">(<a href="#top">back to top</a>)</p>